OpenCDI/opencdi-scripts/README.md

 # SUGGESTION for watchers

 We are sorry that this repo has been `private` until June 20 2021.
-This is public now, but archive for several reasons.
+This is public at now, but archived for several reasons.

 * [shelib](https://github.com/shimmortal/shelib) runtime is not well-maintained at now.
 * We will rewrite cdictl and cosh (maybe it will be written in the other language)